Who wins the Nikola Vucevic vs. Jimmy Butler matchup in tonight's game?

 Nikola Vucevic vs. Jimmy Butler and the Miami Heat: Stats, Projections and Game Preview

-Jimmy Butler and Nikola Vucevic will go head to head when the Miami Heat (14-10) face the Chicago Bulls (9-16) at Kaseya Center on Thursday, December 14 at 7:30 PM ET.
+Nikola Vucevic and the Chicago Bulls (10-16) square off against the Miami Heat (14-11) at Kaseya Center in Miami, Florida on Saturday, December 16, starting at 8:00 PM ET.

 Buy Tickets for This Game on Ticketmaster!